 And if you (like me) collect stories of adversity for just this purpose, don’t hesitate to reach out and request more of them.
 I have a whole collection, and I like to share.

-Have a listen (or a read of the transcript below):
+And now, grab the dog and have a listen (or a read of the transcript below):

 Listen Now: Leadership in Difficult Times